 - Mapping states’ Paris climate pledges: Analysing targets and groups at COP 21.
 Global Environmental Change, 48, 11-21.
 View this article in WRRO

 - Renewable Energy as a Luxury?
 A Qualitative Comparative Analysis of the Role of the Economy in the EU's Renewable Energy Transitions During the ‘Double Crisis’.
 Ecological Economics, 142, 81-90.
 View this article in WRRO

 - Explaining policy change in the EU: financial reform after the crisis.
 Journal of European Public Policy.
 View this article in WRRO

 I have been involved in supervising eight students.
 I am keen to supervise students interested in EU or UK environmental policy, EU decision-making, environmental policy and EU subjects more broadly.

 - Teaching activities

 I am an enthusiastic teacher who is committed to making teaching and learning accessible and fun, using real-world examples to bring the subject to life.
 I like to use role-play and policy analysis to help to explain the issues that policy-makers can face in trying to navigate complex policy problems and environments.

-In my current role as a professorial fellow, I am not contributing to undergraduate and postgraduate teaching in the Department, but will make some guest appearances.
+I am not currently contributing to undergraduate and postgraduate teaching in the Department, but will make some guest appearances.
 I am available for PhD supervision.